ignatov/sem-search/README.md

 - Generates semantic embeddings using OpenAI's embedding model
 - Builds a vector index for fast similarity search
 - Provides both CLI and interactive search interfaces
+- Supports a whitelist of file extensions for the top 50 programming languages
+- Respects .gitignore patterns to skip ignored files
+- Automatically ignores .git directories

 ## Installation